silvanbrenner/camunda-csharp-client/csharp-client/docs/HistoricVariableInstanceApi.md

             var activityInstanceIdIn = activityInstanceIdIn_example;  // string | Only include historic variable instances which belong to one of the passed and and comma-separated activity instance ids. (optional) var tenantIdIn = tenantIdIn_example;  // string | Only include historic variable instances which belong to one of the passed and comma- separated tenant ids. (optional) var withoutTenantId = true;  // bool? | Only include historic variable instances that belong to no tenant.
-Value may only be `true`, as `false` is the default behavior. (optional) var sortBy = sortBy_example;  // string | Sort the results lexicographically by a given criterion.
+Value may only be `true`, as `false` is the default behavior. (optional) var variableNameIn = variableNameIn_example;  // string | Only include historic variable instances which belong to one of the passed and comma-separated variable names. (optional) var sortBy = sortBy_example;  // string | Sort the results lexicographically by a given criterion.
 Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = sortOrder_example;  // string | Sort the results in a given order.
 Values may be asc for ascending order or desc for descending order.
 Must be used in conjunction with the sortBy parameter. (optional) var firstResult = 56;  // int? | Pagination of results.
 Specifies the index of the first result to return. (optional)